The acceptable level, or Reference Level, for workplaces, is 400 Bq/m3.

 Reducing High Levels

 If the results from your radon test show that the radon levels in your workplace are above 400 Bq/m3 there are a number of simple ways that you can reduce these levels.
 The best method to reduce radon depends on the levels found in your workplace and the building type.
-A remediation contractor, will advise you about the best solution for your building.
+An EPA registered remediation contractor will advise you about the best solution for your building.
 Following remediation, it is important to re-test each of the rooms that tested above 400 Bq/m3 to ensure that this work has been successful in reducing radon in each of these rooms to below this Reference Level.

 Normally remediation is successful at the first attempt.
 However, sometimes more work is needed to reduce the radon levels to below 400 Bq/m3.
 It is a good idea to agree with your contractor what steps may be taken if the radon levels remain high following remediation.